9 of the most romantic places in Surrey

 Head down the winding lanes near Farnham, and you might stumble upon the rather fabulous ruins of Waverley Abbey.
 A small group of monks from France settled in this quiet spot by the River Wey in 1128, and fortunately some of the scene remains today.
 Just down the road is the equally magical Little Frensham Pond, with its mini-beaches between the rushes.

 For a spectacular colour palette, winding pathways and a film-worthy boathouse, Winkworth Arborteum is a must-visit.
-Established in the 20th century by Dr Wilfrid Fox, a dermatologist by trade, it has been looked after by the National Trust for 60 years and has built up a collection of more than 1,000 different shrubs and trees, many of them rare.
+Established in the 20th century by Dr Wilfrid Fox, a dermatologist by trade, it has been looked after by the National Trust for more than 60 years and has built up a collection of more than 1,000 different shrubs and trees, many of them rare.